itsho15/custom-routes-wordpress/README.md

 add custom routes to wordpress plugin or theme

 how to use

-add this line to your functions.php in theme
+1-download and unzip files into your theme folder 2-add this line to your functions.php in theme

 require_once get_template_directory() . '/routes/web.php';